BryceVandegrift/dotfiles/README.md

 # Bryce's dotfiles

-These are my person dotfiles.
+These are my personal dotfiles.
 They include:

 - Configs for: